 Our ability to grow together as a church stems from what we hold central—Jesus and our commitment to the biblical narrative.
 By the grace of God, this story becomes our story and we perpetuate it by the power of the Holy Spirit, as we serve our local and global community, and invite others to participate in this pursuit of Jesus together.
 Demonstrating a harmony of both orthodoxy [right thinking] and orthopraxy [right living/practice], our Narrative Theology seeks to not only guide our thoughts and minds, but the way we live our lives.
 [Essentially, we teach a kid-friendly version of the Mars Hill Narrative Theology.

 Mars Hill Kids meets during most Mars Hill Gatherings on Sunday mornings.
-Throughout the school year, we gather from 10am - 11:25am in our Kids areas [off of the North Hallway].
-Our Kids volunteers are present and our areas open 30 minutes prior to each Gathering.
-Due to the high number of participants in our programs, we encourage parents to arrive and check in their children early.
+Throughout the school year, we gather from 10am - 11:25am in the Elementary hallway [off of the North Hallway].
+Our Kids volunteers are present and our areas open 15 minutes prior to each Gathering.
+Due to social distancing guidelines you must pre-register your child.

 We seek to provide consistent, age-appropriate, and theologically sound programming that gives opportunities for kids to learn the biblical story with their peers and under the guidance of a dedicated and approved staff and volunteer team.
-Programming is implemented through both large and small group venues.
+Our current programming reflects our online Kids Gathering while offering additional activities for children to engage in.

-We implement check-in and check-out procedures, including a parent/child wristband system, that prevents any child from being removed from the Kids areas by any person other than the one who dropped off the child.
+We implement check-in and check-out procedures, including a parent/child matching sticker tag, that prevents any child from being removed from the Kids areas by any person other than the one who dropped off the child.
 Background screenings and interviews are also required for all staff and volunteers serving in Mars Hill Kids.
-Ratios and maximum child capacities are strictly enforced to ensure that we are able to provide a safe and secure environment for all of our ministry participants.
-Once we reach the number of kids that we are able to safely care for, we must turn away any additional children.
+Ratios, maximum child capacities and social distancing are strictly enforced to ensure that we are able to provide a safe and secure environment for all of our ministry participants.
+Once we reach capacity, you will be put on a waitlist and a text message will be sent to you asking if you would like to join.
+Masks are strictly enforced at all times.
+Classrooms are cleaned after each gathering and our cleaning protocols follow CDC guidelines.

-For the safety of our children, it is important that you and your child leave your wristband on until you pick up your child, as the Room Leader will use the wristband number to checkout your child.
-No parent will be allowed to pick up his or her child without a matching wristband.
+For the safety of our children, it is important that you keep your sticker on you at all times and your child wears theirs on their shirt.
+No parent will be allowed to pick up his or her child without a matching sticker.

-If our staff and volunteers determine that a child needs to be picked up early, the parent/child wristband number will be flashed on a small, red screen at the top of various pillars in the Shed.
-The parent/guardian with the matching wristband will then be permitted to pick up the child.
+If our staff and volunteers determine that a child needs to be picked up early, we will send a text message to your cell phone.
+Please make sure you have your phone handy during the gathering.
+As a backup, we will display the last 4 digits of your cell phone number on the red screen at the top of various pillars in the Shed.

 There is no age requirement for baptism at Mars Hill; however, we encourage children and their parents to understand what baptism means and what they are choosing to declare by participating in it.
 Classes on baptism are offered regularly to help children and adults understand what baptism is and to discern whether they are ready to participate in it.